 Some sexually transmitted diseases, such as pubic lice and genital warts, can only be diagnosed by a healthcare provider.
 Your doctor will need to perform an exam to check for lice or warts on your skin.

-How accurate are at-home STD tests?
+How accurate is an at-home STD test?

 When ordering an at-home STD test, check the test’s credentials.
 The Evvy Vaginal Health Test is a Clinical Laboratory Improvement Amendments (CLIA)-validated test performed at a CAP, CLEP, and CLIA-certified lab.